JinalShahDesign/TG-Pre-Work/README.md

 ## How many instances of the the databases connected to the server application are created?

-Everytime the database is accessed to pull data by the web server an instance is created.
+Every time the database is accessed to pull data by the web server an instance is created.